Skip to content

 In professional salon work, matching the natural base level first and then selecting the correct reflect is one of the most reliable ways to achieve consistent colour results and avoid costly corrections.

 At Hairco, we work with salons across the UK that rely on Koleston Perfect every day.
 The most successful colourists follow the numbering system rather than choosing shades based on names alone.
+This is the shade companion to our complete Koleston Perfect guide, which covers ME+, developers, mixing ratios, grey coverage and the Pure Balancing services in full.

 If you are deciding between two shades, always assess: